PKSowmiya05/domain-dash-ideas/README.md

 2. Click **Connect Domain**.
 3. Follow this step-by-step guide to set it up.

-Made with 💙 using Lovable & Vercel
+Made with 💙 by RunSo